carmen-lee/Diabetes-Indicator-Data-Analysis/README.md

 # Conclusion
 We demonstrated 3 different machine learning methods (KNN, Logistic Regression, and Neural Network) to generate a predictive model to determine whether or not an individual has diabetes, depending on certain health indicators.
 The F-score, which is a measure for accuracy and accounts for both False - Positives and False - Negatives, was used to compare the models which yielded 0.86, 0.87, and 0.87 respectively.
 The ROC curve was another determining performance evaluator that was used to analyze the cut-off threshold for classification, which yielded 0.77, 0.82, and 0.83 respectively.

 As a result of this analysis, we were able to determine that the ANN model was the most accurate and effective method.

+This analysis was used for my CS422 - Intro to Machine Learning course at the University of Nevada, Las Vegas.